snazy/ohc/README.rst

 required because OHC tries to release each lock on a whole hash partition as soon as possible.
 OHC has to ensure that data blocks for a hash entry are not recycled for other data while the application is reading from it.

-OHC will provide a purely LRU based eviction mechanism.
-Eviction shall take place concurrently with a very low influence to the overall performance.

 Put operations do not succeed if there is not enough free space to serialize the data.
 Reason is that OHC will not block any operation longer than really necessary.
 This should be completely fine for caches since it is better to let a cache-put not succeed than to block the calling application.
+If there's demand for a *put guarantee* it can be implemented.

-Plain ``OHCache`` interface provides low level get/put/remove operations that take a ``BytesSource`` or a ``BytesSink``.
+The plain ``OHCache`` interface provides low level get/put/remove operations that take a ``BytesSource`` or a ``BytesSink``.
 Reason for this is that you usually do not need to allocate more objects in the calling code - with the cost of a bit more verbose coding.
 For convenience ``OHCache`` extends the Guava ``Cache`` interface that takes Java objects as keys and values - you have to provide appropriate key and value serializers then.
+Note that this approach requires to serialize the key to a byte array for each get/put/remove operation.

+OHC provides a pure LRU based eviction mechanism.
 By default OHC performs cache eviction regularly on its own (default is to keep 25% free space).
-But be aware that calculation of entries to evict is based on averages and does its job not very accurately to increase overall performance.
+But be aware that calculation of entries to evict is based on averages and does its job not very accurately to increase overall performance - it's a trade-off between performance and accuracy.

-Note on the ``hotN`` function: The implementation will take N divided by number of hash partitions keys and usually return more results than expected.
+Note on the ``hotN`` function: The implementation will take N divided by number of hash partitions keys and usually return much more results than expected (the results are not ordered - the results just represent some least recently accessed entries).

+Be careful with statistics and aggregation functions like ``size``, ``hotN`` or ``extendedStats``.
+These methods walk over the hash partitions (and lock them) or lock other data structures like the free lists.
+Although locks are not held longer than necessary, you should not call these methods just because you can.

 Configuration
 -------------